<

 What are the benefits to using additives in sealer?

-Additives can assist in speeding up the dry time for additional coats of sealer, as well has help with sand suspension and reduce power steering marks.
+Additives can assist in speeding up the dry time for additional coats of sealer, as well as help with sand suspension which improves traction and reduces power steering marks.